LetscodeRajatBisht/LetscodeRajatBisht/README.md

 I am currently a graduate student at UMBC pursuing a Masters in Professional Studies, Cybersecurity.
 Learning about technology and how businesses collect and utilize and safe its data to keep developing is my passion.

-Working with cross-functional teams for more than 3 years, my job has always involved working along with a variety of stakeholders towards a common goal of security.
-I have worked in Security Operation Center and GRC team, and I'm learning everyday ethical hacking, Vulnerability assessment.
-I have fine-tune and deployed multiple security use cases to remove false positive alerts for the team's internal purpose which helped us to provide clients with efficient work.
+Working with cross-functional teams for more than 4 years, my job has always involved working along with a variety of stakeholders towards a common goal of security.
+I have worked in Security Operation Center, GRC and Vulnerbility Management team.

 Skills:
 Programming: Python, Shell Scripting, Linux, JavaScript, HTML
-Tools:	Splunk, CrowdStrike Falcon, Microsoft Defender, Wireshark, Palo-Alto Firewall, Dark-Trace, XSOAR, Akamai, Azure AD and Active Directory, Service Now, Power BI, Advance Excel
+Tools:	Splunk, CrowdStrike Falcon, Microsoft Defender, Wireshark, Palo-Alto Firewall, Dark-Trace, XSOAR, Akamai, Azure AD and Active Directory, Service Now, Synack, Burp-Suite pro, OWASP Zap, Archer IRM, Azure Sentinel,Cortex XDR, Power BI, Advance Excel